 You will begin with 4-6 meals per day.
 A meal is two ounces of food.
 For the first 4-6 weeks after surgery, all food must be pureed.

-Once you move to solid foods, you will need to consume enough protein.
+After you move to solid foods, you will need to consume enough protein.
 Follow your dietitian’s meal plans.

 Avoid sweets and fatty foods.